AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` also works with iOS7's and OSX 10.9's `NSURLSession` mechanism.

-`OHHTTPStubs` is Swift-compatible and can be used from Swift easily.
+`OHHTTPStubs` is **Swift-compatible** and can be used from Swift easily.
+When using with CocoaPods 0.36+, simply add `use_frameworks!` to your `Podfile`.
+See "Installing in your projects" below for more details.

-When working with cocoapods:
+# Installing in your projects

+## Cocoapods

+Simply add `pod 'OHHTTPStubs'` to your `Podfile` then run `pod install` and you are ready to use it.

+If you want to use `OHHTTPStubs` from Swift:

-- 0.36+, you can use dynamic framework.
-In your `Podfile`, use `use_frameworks!` flag, in your Swift source file use `import OHHTTPStubs`.
+* With CocoaPods 0.36+, simply add `use_frameworks!` to your Podfile to use dynamic frameworks.
+Then use `import OHHTTPStubs` in your Swift source.
-- 0.35, frameworks are not available and you have to have Obj-C / Swift bridging file.
+* With CocoaPods 0.35, you have to have and Obj-C/Swift bridging file.
 As the import is done in briding-header, no import is needed in you Swift code.

+## Carthage

+Simply add `github AliSoftware/OHHTTPStubs` to your `Cartfile` then run `carthage update`.

+## Manual integration

+In case you don't want to use `CocoaPods` nor `Carthage`, the `OHHTTPStubs` project is provided as a Xcode project that generates a static library, so you can simply add its xcodeproj to your workspace and link your app against the `libOHHTTPStubs.a` library.

+This requires a little more manual work.
+See [here](https://github.com/AliSoftware/OHHTTPStubs/wiki/Detailed-Library-Integration-instructions) for detailed instructions.

 # Special Considerations